mbbu/16S_Accreditation/Dada2_report.md

 ## Sample Inference #

-Sample inference was performed in order to obtain sequence variants from the dereplicated sequences using the core sample inference algorithm supported by DADA2.!
+Sample inference was performed in order to obtain sequence variants from the dereplicated sequences using the core sample inference algorithm supported by DADA2!
+DADA2 provides for two modes, ```pool=TRUE``` and ```pool=FALSE```.```pool=TRUE```improves the detection of rare variants that were seen just once or twice in an individual sample but many times across all samples.
+However, it is a very computationally taxing step and can become intractable for datasets of tens of millions of reads.
-The multithreading parameter was set to true since the process is heavy and takes up a lot of computing resources.Pseudo-pooling parameter was allowed to increase sensitivity of the algorithm using prior information.
+If a study does not need detection of rare variants then we recommend the Independent inference```pool=FALSE```.It has the advantage that computation time is linear in the number of samples, and memory requirements are flat with the number of samples.
+This allows scaling out to datasets of almost unlimited size The multithreading parameter was set to true since the process is heavy and takes up a lot of computing resources.

 ## Merging ##